Who Knows Who

-"Who Knows Who" is a rap rock song by the English alternative rock band Muse and the English hip hop artist Mike Skinner.
-The song leaked onto several Muse internet forums in August 2008 and it was confirmed the band let the song leak.
+"Who Knows Who" is a rap rock song by the English rock band Muse and the English hip hop artist Mike Skinner.
+The song leaked onto several Muse internet forums in August 2008. and it was confirmed the band let the song leak.
 The song was officially released as the B-side to the 7" vinyl single "Uprising" in September 2009.
 The lyrics were written by Skinner and the music was written by Muse's Matthew Bellamy.

 Background

 The first link between Muse and The Streets was created when Muse bassist Christopher Wolstenholme broke his wrist playing football shortly before the 2004 V Festival and was replaced by then-Streets bassist Morgan Nicholls, who would become Muse's touring multi-instrumentalist from 2006 until 2019.
 The two acts first shared a stage at the 2006 Reading and Leeds Festivals on 26 and 27 August, when Muse headlined the main stages.
 They also both played at the 2007 Big Day Out festival, before Muse chose The Streets to play at the first of their two sell out performances at Wembley Stadium on 16 June 2007.
 In 2008, Muse announced that they were planning a collaboration with Mike Skinner with the aim of creating "England's answer to Rage Against the Machine".
 Frontman Matthew Bellamy summed up his ambitions as "London rap-rock, just like a little one-off.
 It might be a laugh!"